 - Medical/dental fund option.
 If a health savings account has not been established by an employee, it is still possible to direct the flexible benefit toward a tax-privileged medical/dental fund.
-In addition to the $500 flexible benefit, employees may choose to have additional pre-tax amounts deducted from their paychecks for this fund, up to a total amount of $2,400 per year.
+In addition to the $500 flexible benefit, employees may choose to have additional pre-tax amounts deducted from their paychecks for this fund, up to a total amount of $2,600 per year.
 Fund balances may be used for medical, dental, and optical expenses incurred which are not reimbursed or covered under another insurance plan.
 If there is unused money in the fund at the end of a benefit year (which runs from January 1 through December 31 each year), it must be forfeited by the employee, according to IRS regulations.
 The service for which reimbursement is requested must have occurred, and preferably have been paid, during the benefit year.
 Medical expenses for ongoing care, such as orthodontist's costs, do not need to have occurred during the benefit year.
 Reimbursement requests can be processed at any time during the benefit year for up to the full amount the employee has contracted to contribute to the fund for that benefit year.
+Once the benefit year ends, plan participants may turn in receipts for reimbursement (from the benefit year that just ended) until March 31 of the following year.
 Documentation of expenses is required.

 - Dependent care fund option.
 The flexible benefit may be used for work-related dependent care expenses paid by the employee, in a manner similar to the medical/dental fund.
 The amount designated for dependent care from the flexible benefit and/or payroll reduction may not exceed $5,000 per year for a family.
 Documentation of expenses is required for reimbursement.
 Unused balances in an employee's dependent care account at the end of each benefit year (December 31) are forfeited, according to IRS regulations.